nikvo1/napari-nuclephaser/README.md

 </div>

 > [!NOTE]
-> Feel free to use the models published there without the plugin!
+> Feel free to use the models published here without the plugin!

 # Plugin functionality
 napari-nuclephaser plugin offers following widgets: